HI-Health Informatics

 HI 677.
 Research Capstone Project I. 1 Hour.

-Initiation of first steps in identifying and developing the HI Capstone Project: the capstone project is a focused investigation of health informatics problem in a real-world setting and application of problem solving methodologies for development and execution of solutions.
+Initiation of first steps in identifying and developing the HI Capstone Project: the capstone project is a focused investigation of a health informatics problem in a real-world setting and application of problem-solving methodologies for development and execution of solutions.

 HI 678.
 Research Capstone Project II.
 1 Hour.